30 Best Jobs for Adults with Slow Processing Speed

 These tasks are the results of talents or interests.

-There are other respective tasks different from the one highlighted above.
+There are other tasks that are different from the one highlighted above.

 These include data entry, clerical jobs, and some construction jobs.